-- 10. The Council already has an excellent record for the recovery of debt; performance is reported to the Executive to help ensure this is maintained.
-The level of write-off across all categories of debt has been under 2% for the last three financial years. - 11.
+- 10. The Council already has an excellent record for the recovery of debt; performance is reported to the Executive to help ensure this is maintained. - 11.
 The current economic situation is likely to have an ever increasing effect on debt recovery as more organisations and individuals encounter difficulties.
 Maintaining the high recovery and low write off rates will be a challenge.